-\textbf{(i)} The distribution of the top tags across the train and the test splits is very similar, indicating that our strategy of splitting the data is effective.\\ \textbf{(ii)} The most prevalent tags in the \textit{hateful} class are `9/11', `nazi', `adolf hitler', `pedophile' and `racist' indicating their popularity in spreading hateful sentiments.
+One of the most unique features of our dataset is the tags associated with each meme.
+This allows us to perform certain interesting analyses that we report below. \\ \textbf{Frequent tags:} Some of the most frequent tags we find in the train and the test splits are illustrated in Figure~\ref{fig:top_tags}.
+We report the top 30 tags from the toxicity class as well as the top 10 tags each from the hateful, dangerous, offensive and normal classes, respectively.
+The key observations are as follows.\\ \textbf{(i)} The distribution of the top tags across the train and the test splits is very similar, indicating that our strategy of splitting the data is effective.\\ \textbf{(ii)} The most prevalent tags in the \textit{hateful} class are \textit{`9/11', `nazi', `adolf hitler', `paedophile'} and \textit{`racist'}, indicating their popularity in spreading hateful sentiments.
 We also observe that for the \textit{dangerous} class, some tags that appear benign at the surface level and are primarily associated with children's media show up.